 Figure Out Your Risk Tolerance Capacity

-Risk tolerance decides how much risk you can take in case of loss in the investment, it also depends on your age as older you are risk tolerance capacity will decrease accordingly.
+Risk tolerance decides how much risk you can take in case of loss in the investment; it also depends on your age, as the older you are risk tolerance capacity will decrease accordingly.

 Risk toleration is proportional to one’s perception of risk.
-For example, in the early 90’s it was considered to be dangerous travelling by automobile and flight but in today’s world, their mode of travelling is considered the safest way to travel around.
+For example, in the early 90s, it was considered to be dangerous to travel by automobile and flight, but in today’s world, their mode of travel is considered the safest way to travel around.

-When you are starting investing perception is important.
-While you are investing gain more knowledge like how stocks work and bought and sold, and what should be price change is considered at present.
+When you are starting to invest, perception is important.
+While you are investing, gain more knowledge like how stocks work and are bought and sold, and what factors should be price change is considered at present.

 Because of your risk perception, the risk tolerance remains the same in any situation of investment.
-Once you come to know your risk tolerance you can escape from that investment which is likely to put you in a problem.
-During market volatility investors who keep control of their emotions and follow analytical decision comes out of trouble.
+Once you come to know your risk tolerance, you can escape from that investment that is likely to put you in trouble.
+During market volatility, investors who keep control of their emotions and follow analytical decisions come out of trouble.

 Consider Long-Term Investment Goals

-People who start investing should know the purpose of investment if they need those funds in the future.
-Suppose you want your investment return in a few years you should look for other investment options, the stock market investment can give good returns over the years, but for the time being, capital may not be available when you need it if you invest in the stock market.
+People who start investing should know the purpose of the investment and whether they need those funds in the future.
+Suppose you want your investment return in a few years, you should look for other investment options.
+The stock market investment can give good returns over the years, but for the time being, capital may not be available when you need it if you invest in the stock market.

-Once you come to know how much money you might need in the near future, you can calculate how much money you should invest and where you should invest so that you can get the desired investment result.
-While calculating retirement funds better use a pension calculator available free over the internet.
-So many retirement calculators are available from simple to complex.
+Once you come to know how much money you might need shortly, you can calculate how much money you should invest and where you should invest so that you can get the desired investment result.
+While calculating retirement funds better to use a pension calculator available for free over the internet.
+So many retirement calculators are available, from simple to complex.

 It is better to start investing as soon as possible, save as much money as you can, and get the highest possible returns on your investment.